xoclonholdings/zebulon-hub/replit.md

 - ✅ Export formats: JSON and TXT with proper file download functionality
 - ✅ Search and filtering by label, description, status, and memory type

+**✅ SINGLE-SERVER ORACLE-ONLY DEPLOYMENT (2025-07-25)**
+- ✅ Permanently eliminated dual-server setup as requested by user
+- ✅ Disabled Vite development server to run only Oracle system on port 5000
+- ✅ Confirmed single-process deployment with unified frontend and backend
+- ✅ Oracle Database interface accessible at main route with "Zebulon Core" button
+- ✅ Clean startup with no competing server processes or port conflicts
+- ✅ System now runs exclusively as Oracle Database management interface
+- ✅ All authentication, memory management, and API endpoints functioning properly

 ## System Architecture

 The Zebulon system follows a modern full-stack architecture with the following key components: